djipco/opal/README.md

 **LEDs on channel**: A 16-bit unsigned integer, little-endian.
 Maximum practical values depend on the controller's memory and capabilities.

-If the `Configure` command is not sent, implementations SHOULD default to GRB color order, 800 kHz speed, and a device-specific default LED count.
+If `Configure Device` is not sent, implementations SHOULD default to GRB color order, 800 kHz speed, and a device-specific default LED count.

 **Response**: [`CONFIG`](#config-0x82) (confirming the applied configuration) or [`ERROR`](#error-0xe0) if the requested configuration is not supported.